marnanel/yex/docs/controls.md

     - Appears in the controls table, but is not visible from TeX code.
   * - 👽
     - Not currently implemented.
 Eventually, everything will be implemented, but at present this isn't.
+(Parameters are not marked.)

 ```